-Four killed, several injured after shooting at Halloween party in northern California
+California Halloween party shooting leaves at least 4 dead

 CLICK HERE TO GET THE FOX NEWS APP

-A neighbor told the station said that the home appeared to be rented out for a private party.
+A neighbor told the station that the home appeared to be rented out for a private party.

 This is a developing story.
 Check back for updates.
 The Associated Press contributed to this report.